kexiaowen/CS4224-MongoDB/README.md

             > cd /temp/mongodb-linux-x86_64-rhel70-4.0.3/bin
             > ./mongo --host <config_server_node_ip_address> --port 27019

-            In the mongo shell, run the following method: cfgrs:SECONDARY> rs.initiate(
+            In the mongo shell, run the following method, and then type `exit` to exit the shell. rs.initiate(
                   {
                     _id: "cfgrs",
                     configsvr: true,